 Once you cut the onion- the peel won’t slip away from you as it always does- seeing that onions are round or oval-shaped. (most of them, anyway. )

 #4: how to clean your Vitamix

 Admittedly this tip is not my idea but the manufacturers of Vitamix advise their buyers to clean it that way-which only proves another ancient but solid point of mine- before using a tool or device- read the instructions carefully- better yet- save them in your Gmail account.

-The tip is valid for all those stick to the bowl smoothy days, sauces and other remnants of very much desired food- much less desired scum to clean.
+The tip is valid for all those sticks to the bowl smoothy days, sauces, and other remnants of very much desired food- much less desired scum to clean.

-The tip? rinse the vitamix bowl once, then fill it half way with warm water- and a drop of dish washing soap- and simply turn the vitamix on on high, as if you were making another sticky smoothy.
+The tip? rinse the Vitamix bowl once, then fill it halfway with warm water- and a drop of dishwashing soap- and simply turn the Vitamix on high, as if you were making another sticky smoothy.